 How Does It Work?

 Mattresses and boxsprings are cut open and separated into various components, including cotton, foam, wood and steel.
 These materials are baled and shipped out for recycling.
-In 2010 we kept over 6 million pounds of material out of local landfills.
+In 2013 we kept nearly 9 million pounds of material out of landfills.